SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 spending their access on so much slop.
 Maybe I miss something?, but I think the rations would be good.
 It'd at least make one think a bit harder about what they prompt.
-We might finally then eliminate so much of the horrid "Ai" cartoons and StableDiffusion images popping on on every substack and youtube headings/thumbnails/backgrounds.
+We might finally then eliminate so much of the horrid "Ai" cartoons and StableDiffusion images popping up on every substack and youtube headings/thumbnails/backgrounds.
 Damn I hate it all!
 I would even say it is ugly.
 I will not read the articles that have these images.
 And you'd be lucky if I even get through your